Molagg92/PiersVendorApp/PiersVendorApp.Solution/README.md

 ## Description

-_This application uses MVC structure, RESTFul routing convention, and HTTP methods to track user inputted information blah blah blah blah you better change this_
+_This application uses C# to track order details for Pier's Bakery buisness.
+A user can creat an account with discrptive account information, and order history, as well as submit a new order for a bulk quantity of Pier's famous Sweet Bread._

 ## Setup/Installation Requirements